History of Shania Twain in Timeline

 In 1999, Billboard magazine declared Shania Twain the most played adult contemporary artist on US radio.

-In 1999, Shania Twain's debut album was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of over 1 million copies.
+In 1999, Shania Twain's debut album was certified platinum by the RIAA, denoting sales of over 1 million copies.

 In 2000, Shania Twain was initially scheduled to release a Christmas album, but plans to release one were cancelled later in the year.

-In 2002, Shania Twain released her fourth studio album, "Up!", which spawned eight singles, including "I'm Gonna Getcha Good!", "Ka-Ching!" and "Forever and for Always", and was certified Diamond in the United States.
+In 2002, Shania Twain released her fourth studio album, 'Up!', which produced eight singles.
+The singles included "I'm Gonna Getcha Good!", "Ka-Ching!" and "Forever and for Always".

 2003: Hosting the Juno Awards

-In 2003, Shania Twain hosted the Juno Awards, which Brad Wheeler of The Globe and Mail described as noticeably void of diva behaviour, despite rumours of outrageous antics at the time.
+In 2003, Shania Twain hosted the Juno Awards, and was described by Brad Wheeler of The Globe and Mail as "an international icon and Canada's sweetheart", despite rumours of diva behavior.

 Loading Video...

-In September 2007, Shania Twain released her second fragrance called "Shania Starlight" in partnership with Coty.
+In September 2007, Shania Twain released a second fragrance called "Shania Starlight" in partnership with Coty.

-On November 12, 2008, Shania Twain made her first television appearance since her split from Lange, appearing as a surprise presenter at the 42nd CMA Awards.
+On November 12, 2008, Shania Twain made her first television appearance since her split from Lange as a surprise presenter at the 42nd CMA Awards.

 2009: Guest Judge on American Idol